python/cpython/Doc/library/dis.rst

 .. opcode:: CALL_FUNCTION_VAR (argc)

    Calls a function. *argc* is interpreted as in :opcode:`CALL_FUNCTION`.
-The top elements on the stack are the keyword arguments, followed by the variable argument list, and then the positional arguments.
+The difference with :opcode:`CALL_FUNCTION`, is that ``CALL_FUNCTION_VAR`` finds the var-positional argument below all the keyword parameters, but above all positional parameters.

    .. versionchanged:: 3.5
       The order of elements in the stack was changed.